GBT/MUSTANG-2 9" resolution imaging of the SZ effect in MS0735.6+7421: Confirmation of the SZ Cavities through direct imaging: Analysis

-If the suppression factor is near $0$, then the signal from the bubbles is consistent with the global ICM profile, i.e. the gas in the bubbles is in thermal pressure equilibrium.
-When the suppression factor is near one, then there is no SZ signal from the bubble, which in turn implies that the support is either non-thermal, or that the electrons in the bubbles are very hot ($\gtrsim 100$\,keV).
+If the suppression factor is near $0$, then the signal from the bubbles is consistent with the global ICM profile, that is to say, the gas in the bubbles is in thermal pressure equilibrium.
+When the suppression factor is near one, then there is no SZ signal from the bubble, which in turn implies either that the support is nonthermal or that the electrons in the bubbles are very hot ($\gtrsim 100$\,keV).